Blanket Size Chart and Dimensions Guide

 baby boy lying under blanket on bed

-3. Premie Blanket Size
+3. Preemie Blanket Size

 Premature babies are extremely sensitive medical cases - so after their delivery, they must be wrapped in materials that keep them safe in the Neonatal Intensive Care Unit (NICU).
-Thus a premie blanket was explicitly designed to serve this purpose.
+Thus, a preemie blanket was explicitly designed to serve this purpose.
 The blanket is made of delicate baby yarn and measures 18 inches by 24 inches.
 Until the baby is out of the danger zone and gets discharged, the hospital uses a premie blanket to keep the baby warm and cozy.

 4. Stroller Blanket Size